Updated: Sep 5

 What are the benefits of buying a DPS project?

-The essence of a DPS lies in when the option needs to be exercised, and how long the completion period is deferred for.
+The usual key mechanisms of a DPS lies in the booking fee required, when the option needs to be exercised, and how long the completion period is deferred for.

 A buyer would also not be able to re-assign their option to purchase to another buyer without incurring the Seller’s Stamp Duty (SSD).

-This means that he or she would begin servicing their monthly instalments upon completion as their loans are fully disbursed.
+This means that he or she would begin servicing their monthly installments upon completion as their loans are fully disbursed.

 In addition, a buyer would be able to resell the option prior to exercise if there were a provision of “And / Or Nominee(s)” in it.